sage-gendron/Automation-Data-Pipeline-Project/README.md

 # Example-Automation-Project

 ### Summary
-This is intended to showcase some example code modules that originally represented
+This is intended to showcase some example code modules that were designed to represent an estimating design process where all components were originally done by hand, but have now been

-All modules were coded in Python using the dependencies listed in requirements.txt.
+All modules were coded in Python using xlwings, pandas, pdfrw, pypdf2, and smartsheet-python-sdk.

 ### Disclaimer
 This has been re-coded to indicate the gists of the processes and to protect the identity of the company, its internal